vim-advent-calendar/ideas/markzen-mappings.md

     nnoremap <silent> c<Tab> :let @/=expand('<cword>')<cr>cgn

-This mapping sets the last search pattern to the word under the cursor, and changes it with the `cgn` sequence--conveniently repeatable with `.` to apply the same replacement to some following occurrences.
+This mapping sets the last search pattern to the word under the cursor, and changes it with the `cgn` sequence--making the whole thing conveniently repeatable with `.` to apply the same replacement to some following occurrences.

 ### The Mushroom Register: @=